paastis/paastis/README.md

-# paastis-engine
+# paastis

 ## Features

-Paastis engine is the heart of the Paastis project.
+Paastis module is the heart of the Paastis project.

 **Its goal is to monitor and manage (start & stop) PaaS applications based on their activity.**

 ![Paastis schema](./docs/paastis_schema.png)

 Scenario :
-- Paastis detects that there is a new review app on Scalingo ; it begins to monitor it
+1. Auto-discovery: Paastis detects that there is a new review app on Scalingo ; it begins to monitor it
-- If the app is not accessed during the next 15mn (editable duration), then it is shut down (but not delete)
+2. Scale-to-zero: If the app is not accessed during the next 15mn (editable duration), then it is shut down (but not delete)
-- If someone wants to finally access the app, then it is awakened
+3. Run on-demand: If someone wants to finally access the app, then it is awakened
-- Thus, the engine proxies the HTTP request to the upstream desired location
+4. Smart proxy: Thus, the engine proxies the HTTP request to the upstream desired location

 It is composed of the following building blocks :
 - a proxy that forwards ingoing HTTP requests to an upstream server (based on the predefined PaaS provider)
 - a registry of the running PaaS applications to monitor (in-memory or Redis-based)
-- a cron process that regularly (every minute by default) update the registry with new / deleted / running / sleeping PaaS applications
+- a schedule (cron-based) process that regularly (every minute by default) update the registry with new / deleted / running / sleeping PaaS applications

-Paastis engine supports **multiple PaaS providers** (but not yet all their regions) :
+Paastis supports **multiple PaaS providers** (but not yet all their regions) :
 - Clever Cloud
 - Heroku
 - Scalingo